ampache/ampache/client/knownIssues.md

 - Switch to tailwind from Stylus?
 Lot of work, low priority.
 Potentially, only do new components in tailwind and slowly convert.
 - Store cache on local storage?
 Can make things feel a lot more snappy

+# TODOs
+- Better test states where there are no songs/albums/playlists/artists